skhcjh231/blog-post/content/docs/spring24/09_/_index.md

 ## Main Contributions
 MobileNetV4 targets designing neural networks for mobile devices.
+Since the mobile platform can only offer limited compuation ability and DRAM utilization, software engineers are trying to design small and efficient neural networks.
+To use AI at the industry level, the inference latency must also be small.
 Main objectives of designing inference models for mobile devices are
 - Acceptable test performance on widely-used datasets such as ImageNet-1k
 - Low inference latency for utilization in mobile devices
 - Minimization of the number of parameters for low memory utilization on mobile platforms